jangxyz/svelte-infile-components/README.md

 # Svelte Infile Components

 Finally, multiple svelte components in Single File Component format, coming from the userland.
-Equipped with enhanced developer experience.
+Comes with its own [VS code extension](https://marketplace.visualstudio.com/items?itemName=jangxyz.svelte-infile-component-vscode) as well as the [vite compile plugin](https://www.npmjs.com/package/vite-plugin-svelte-infile-components).

 With these set of packages user is able to use multiple components in a file, using the following syntax: